 I’ve been at Aardvark Swift since 2006, so I’m almost part of the furniture.
 I worked my way up from Junior Consultant to Recruitment Director; now I lead a talented and growing team, working in an industry I love.
-I’m passionate about all things football, running, film and music related.
+I’m passionate about all things football, running, film, and music-related.
 You’ll mostly find me talking about the latest thing or getting rinsed at FIFA during our lunch breaks.
-Molly and I have an ongoing FIFA feud.

 Favourite Game: Skyrim